-Assault & Family Violence Lawyer in Austin, Georgetown, San Antonio
+Assault & Family Violence Lawyer in Austin, Georgetown, Temple

 Assault Family Violence in Texas:

 A family violence allegation in an assault charge ups the seriousness of the situation significantly.
 If convicted of assault with a family violence finding, you can never own a firearm again for the rest of your life.
 Additionally, assault family violence is an enhanceable offense.
 What this means is that your first offense of assault family violence is a class A misdemeanor.
 But, any subsequent allegation is charged as a felony.
-If you are charged with this crime in Travis County (Austin), Williamson County (Georgetown), or Bexar County (San Antonio)—we can help.
+If you are charged with this crime in Travis County (Austin), Williamson County (Georgetown), or Bell County (Temple)—we can help.

 Who is considered a family member?

 The short answer is, anyone you are related to or have lived with.
 Unfortunately, the family code goes way beyond the scope of what it should.
 For the purposes of this offense, not only are spouses and girlfriends/boyfriends included as family members, but current and former roommates are as well.
 So, you CAN be charged with assault family violence in Texas for fighting with your roommate.

 How do I Handle Assault Family Violence Cases?